rosealexander/parallel-numerical-integration-openmp/README.md

    	return  h*sum/2.0;
 }
 ```
 The directive "#pragma omp parallel for" divides work performed inside our for-loop amongst multiple threads.
-The critical region will need some kind of protection and to avoid race conditions we will use the following approache.
+The critical region will need some kind of protection and to avoid race conditions we will use the following approach.
 #### Critical:
 ```c
     ...